 If you can measure import metrics – do it.
 It’s well worth it to know what return you’re getting on your investment of time and resources spent on social media marketing.

 5. Don’t Be Afraid to Ask for Help

 Social media isn’t going anywhere.
-As consumers continue to turn to it more frequently to share and obtain information about brands and services, a strong social media strategy is an easy tool in your marketing toolbox to increase brand exposure, and quickly expand your online presence.
+As consumers continue to turn to it more frequently to share and obtain information about brands and services, a strong social media strategy is an easy tool in your marketing toolbox to increase awareness, and quickly expand your online exposure.